-If you start noticing weird battery drain and or your Galaxy S6 starts heating up, you should try performing a simple restart to see if that returns things to normal.
+If you start noticing weird battery drain, you should try performing a simple restart to see if that returns things to normal.

 Most of you know how to restart the Galaxy S6 but we’ll remind you anyway.
 Hold down the power button, confirm that you want to turn it off, and then hold the power button down to turn it back on.

 Disable Unnecessary Services

 If apps aren’t the problem and a simple restart doesn’t work, it’s time to start fiddling with some settings and working on some of your habits.

 In our experience, disabling features when they aren’t in use tends to have a positive impact on overall battery life.